You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 Earlier on we’ve touched on customer service KPIs such as First Call Resolution which indicates how many cases you’re able to resolve during the first contact with the customer.

-Of course, way too many cases will turn out to be too complex to solve them right away.
+Of course, way too many cases will turn out to be too complex to solve right away.
 Thus, the resolution time will lengthen and your customers will have to wait to get their problems resolved.

 Here, it’s crucial to keep this time as short as possible.